-Luke (7) was a happy three-year-old on holiday with his family when small bruises began to appear.
-A few weeks later, on his sister’s seventh birthday, Luke was diagnosed with acute lymphoblastic leukaemia.
-His dad Ryan, an emergency paramedic, says he was dumbfounded.
-“He was part of our world and a little ray of sunshine and then just the thought that there was a potential to lose him.
+Luke, now seven, was a happy three-year-old on holiday with his family when small bruises began to appear.
+A few weeks later, on his sister’s seventh birthday, Luke was diagnosed with Acute Lymphoblastic Leukaemia.
+His dad, Ryan, an emergency paramedic, says he was dumbfounded.
+“He was part of our world and a little ray of sunshine and then just the thought that there was a potential to lose him?
 It rocked everything,” he says.

 The side effects of Luke’s treatment prompted tough questions and confusion from his siblings.
-Camp Quality’s Primary School Education Program puppet show visited their school to help explain what was happening to their little brother to them and their friends.
+Camp Quality’s Primary School Education Program puppet show visited their school to help explain what was happening to their little brother, to them and to their friends.

 Once he was well enough, Luke was thrilled to attend Mini Camps and Family Fun Days.
 But Abby and Cade were not forgotten.
-They went on Aged Camps designed just for kids, which gave them a chance to normalise what they were going through and have some much needed fun with Companions chosen just for them.
+They went on older Camps designed just for kids, which gave them a chance to normalise what they were going through and have some much needed fun with companions chosen just for them.

-Cade’s Companion Alex, battled leukaemia himself at twelve, which helped Cade understand that people ‘can come out the other side.’
+Cade’s companion, Alex, battled Leukaemia himself when he was twelve, which helped Cade understand that people ‘can come out the other side’.
 They also shared a passion for footy, something Cade could no longer enjoy with his little brother.
-Abby is a reader and was paired with Renee, a Companion who shared her love of books.
+Abby is a reader and was paired with Renee, a companion who shared her love of books.

 It was a huge relief to Luke’s parents that Cade and Abby could be the focus for a while.
-Sarah says, “When you’re in the middle of intensive treatment, you’re just trying to keep the family going, you haven’t got a lot of time for any extra things.
-Camp Quality took some of that burden off by giving the older kids some experiences.”
+“When you’re in the middle of intensive treatment, you’re just trying to keep the family going, you haven’t got a lot of time for any extra things.
+Camp Quality took some of that burden off by giving the older kids some experiences,” Sarah says.

 The cancer journey can be long.
-As Cade’s Companion Alex says, at 22 he is still on it.
-Luke’s siblings will continue attending Aged Camps to enjoy the resilience-building optimistic fun that Camp Quality knows is essential to support a whole family living with cancer.
+As Cade’s companion Alex says, at 22 he is still on it.
+Luke’s siblings will continue attending Camps to enjoy the resilience-building optimistic fun that Camp Quality knows is essential to support a whole family living with cancer.

 Ryan says he can’t encourage people enough to support Camp Quality.